-In addition, customers may also have the opportunity to upgrade their systems, for example, by adding a fourth arm to a three-arm system or adding a second surgeon console for use with the da Vinci Si and Xi Surgical System.
-Such upgrades are performed by completing component level upgrades at the customer's site.
-Upgrade revenue is recognized when the component level upgrades are complete and all revenue recognition criteria are met.
+In addition, customers may also have the opportunity to upgrade their systems, for example, by adding a fourth arm to a three-arm system, adding a second surgeon console for use with the da Vinci Si, Xi, and X Surgical Systems, or by upgrading a da Vinci X Patient-Side Cart to an Xi Patient-Side Cart.
+Such upgrades are performed by completing component level upgrades at the customer's site or by swapping out the component upgraded.
+Upgrade revenue is recognized when the component level upgrades have been completed and all other revenue recognition criteria have been met.

 The Company's system sale arrangements contain multiple elements including a system(s), system accessories, instruments, accessories, and system service.
-The Company generally delivers all of the elements, other than service, within days of entering into the system sale arrangement.
+A da Vinci Surgical Systems are comprised of three components; a Patient-Side Cart, Surgeon's Console, and a Vision Cart.
+The Company generally delivers all of the elements, other than service, within days of entering into the system sale arrangement. da Vinci X and Xi Patient-Side Carts, Surgeon's Consoles, and Vision Carts are also sold on a stand-alone basis, as are system accessories, instruments, accessories, and service.
 Each of these elements is a separate unit of accounting.
-System accessories, instruments, accessories, and service are also sold on a stand-alone basis.